nodeshift/nodejs-reference-architecture/docs/development/npm-publishing.md

 #### Tests and Docs

-For your tests and extra docs, it's your preference on whether to publish them or not.
+For your tests and any extra documentation, like API reference docs, that goes beyond the packages README, it's your preference on whether to publish them or not.
+If the source code for the package is hosted on github, it is a common practice to use github pages to host any API reference docs and provide a link to those in the README.

 #### Transpiling Sources